-The critical items configured as part of the template supporting Red Hat OpenShift Container Platform 4 are the network connections and storage.
-Figure 9 describes the configuration of the network interfaces as part of the profile template for the worker nodes.
-There are two (2) redundant Ethernet networks that are used for PXE boot and network communication.
+The critical items configured as a part of the template supporting Red Hat OpenShift Container Platform 4 are the network connections and storage.
+Figure 12 describes the configuration of the network interfaces as part of the profile template for the worker nodes.
+There are two (2) redundant Ethernet networks that are used for network communication.